Free Water Heater with Purchase of High Efficiency HVAC System*

 Water heater manufacturers highly recommend an annual safety checkup and regular maintenance of your water heater.
 These annual inspections are essential to the safe operation and extended life of your water heater and keep the manufacturer warranties in place:

-- Anode rod check – This hidden device in every water heater is what keeps the inside of the tank from decaying and leaking before the expected life (warranty) of the water heater is up.
+This hidden device is what keeps the inside of the tank from decaying and leaking before the expected life (warranty) of the water heater is up.

 Energy Star Rating For Tax Credits

-Please ask us about what types of water heaters and equipment qualifies for the Federal Tax Credit.
+Please ask us about what types of equipment qualify for the Federal Tax Credit.

 Don’t miss out on your opportunity to take advantage of the recently passed stimulus package.
 The government will not be doing this forever, so be sure to purchase and install what you need before this amazing offer expires.